-Air Conditioners: Everything You Need to Know
+Everything You Need To Know About Air Conditioners

-How Does an Air Conditioning System Work?
+How Does An Air Conditioning System Even Work?

 Your air conditioning system has been sitting stagnant for almost 9 months.
 Hopefully you’ve had the outdoor condenser unit cover on to avoid damage by the elements and animal urine.
 Spring is the ideal time to have a professional HVAC Company clean your AC and make adjustments to ensure it operates safely and efficiently all summer.
 90% of HVAC repairs are due to lack of proper maintenance; the cost of AC maintenance is far less than the cost of an emergency air conditioner repair.

-Can I remove the AC cover?
 While you technically can remove the AC cover yourself, this should be included in your annual maintenance visit.
 The AC cover itself protects the outdoor condenser unit during fall, winter and spring from elements, debris, and even dog urine.
 Your local HVAC Company will remove the AC cover, clean it, store it if you choose, and replace it when summer is over.

-Winterizing Your AC is just as important.
 Preparing your air conditioning system for winter is just as important; if not shut down properly, it can result in damages over the long cold winter.
 Shutting down your AC system is recommended for a variety of reasons – including preventing your air conditioner from turning on accidentally during the winter, which could potentially cause water to get into the unit and freeze.
 A winter AC cover prevents the compressor from getting dirty and wet, which can cause it to rust; replacing an AC compressor is big bucks.

-Do I Need A New Air Conditioner?
+Should I Just Get A New Air Conditioner?

 Residential air conditioning systems typically last 12-15 years before they begin breaking down and operating less efficiently on a regular basis.
 The lifetime of your air conditioning system depends on how well you’ve taken care of it over the years; proper maintenance can extend the life of your AC by 8-10 years.
 Some telltale signs that it’s time to upgrade to a new air conditioning system include: strange noises like banging or clanking, repairs are needed to major parts like the blower motor or condenser, energy bills are climbing regardless of how much you use your air, and frequent breakdowns.
-If you’re experiencing some or all of these signs it’s probably going to be more cost effective to replace your AC system.
+If you’re experiencing some or all of these signs, then it’s probably going to be more cost effective to replace your AC system.

 When comparing features and costs if new air conditioning systems, efficiency is something you’ll want to consider.
 High efficient variable speed air conditioning equipment works smarter to manage the cooling needs of your home or facility compared to a single stage air conditioner.
 High efficient variable speed AC units automatically adjusts how hard it works based on your home or facility’s cooling needs.
 A single stage air conditioning system simply turns on and off using the same amount of power whether you need it or not.
 High efficient AC installation costs more than a single stage but you’ll save more money on your monthly energy bills, quickly recouping the cost difference.